aai-institute/pyDVL/docs/getting-started/advanced-usage.md

 ### Influence functions

-Refer to the [[scaling-influence-computations]] page for explanations about parallelization for Influence Function computations.
+Refer to [Scaling influence computation][scaling-influence-computation] for explanations about parallelization for Influence Functions.

 ## Caching { #getting-started-cache }